amirlib/gca/CHANELOG.md

 * Discover folder was deleted with Discover class and DiscoverError exception.
 The Set data structure replaces Discover class.
 * `Graph`
-  * Renamed indexOfNodeID method to indexOfNodeID.
+  * Renamed indexOfNodeID method to indexOfNode.
   * Renamed printNodesID method to printNodes.
   * Renamed findStartNodesEdgesFromNode method to getNodesOfEdgesStartingNode.
   * Renamed findEndNodesEdgesFromNode method to getNodesOfEdgesEndingNode.